Bosnia and Herzegovina–Croatia relations: Pelješac Bridge and access to the high seas

-Other bilateral issues
+Bilateral issues

 Political relations and status of the Croat people in Bosnia and Herzegovina

 In 2018, Croatia objected to the election of Željko Komšić as Croat member of the Presidency of Bosnia and Herzegovina, who was elected mainly by the Bosnian Muslim voters.
+Komšić is not considered a legitimate Croat representative by either Croats or Croatia.
 The Croatian Parliament adopted a Resolution on the situation of Croats in Bosnia and Herzegovina.
 This resolution was deemed by the Office of the High Representative as in violation of Croatia's obligations of non-interference under the Dayton Agreement.
+Bishop Franjo Komarica of Banja Luka claimed that Catholics are being discriminated in all respects: politically, socially, and economically.
+Catholics often have problems when they have Croat names.

-Croatia’s conveyed the view that the election of Komsić should never happen again, as it is seen as undermining "the equality of constituent nations" in Bosnia and Herzegovina, between the three main ethnic groups of Bosniaks, Croats, and Serbs.
+Croatia’s conveyed the view that the election of Komšić should never happen again, as it is seen as undermining "the equality of constituent nations" in Bosnia and Herzegovina, between the three main ethnic groups of Bosniaks, Croats, and Serbs.
 Croatia also continues to voice its support for constitutional and electoral reforms that would enable Croats in Bosnia and Herzegovina to have legitimate representatives in the legislative and executive bodies of Bosnia and Herzegovina, especially the House of Peoples of the Federation of Bosnia and Herzegovina, the upper house of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina where the vast majority of the Croats of Bosnia and Herzegovina lives, and the Presidency of Bosnia and Herzegovina.

 Two schools under one roof

 Croatia is a sponsor of Bosnia and Herzegovina's segregated school system, exemplified by the "two schools under one roof".
 Children from two ethnic groups, Bosniaks and Croats, attend classes in the same building, but physically separated from each other and taught separate curricula.
 Children from one ethnic group often enter the school through one door, while children from other ethnic group through another.
 In the Federation entity of BiH, 57 schools operated in this way in the year 2010.
 By 2018, 56 such schools remained.
 This phenomenon of ethnic separation is attributed to the Croat–Bosniak War (1992–1994) and the creation of Herzeg-Bosnia on the territory of Bosnia and Herzegovina.
-Croatia continue to finance the system of separate Croatian-curriculum public schools in BiH.
+Croatia continues to finance the system of separate Croatian-curriculum public schools in BiH.

 Migration management

-Since 2018, increased migratory flows pose challenges at the border between Croatia and Bosnia and Herzegovina, in particular along the region of Una-Sana Canton.
+Since 2018, increased migratory flows has posed challenges at the border between Croatia and Bosnia and Herzegovina, in particular along the region of Una-Sana Canton.
 Since January 2018, around 32,000 migrants have entered BiH, out of them around 7,200 are estimated be in BiH currently.
 Civil society and international organisations has reported violent collective expulsion (pushbacks) of migrants and asylum seekers back into Bosnia and Herzegovina.
 Croatian authorities have rejected these accusations.
 The Croatian Ombudsman has, however, raised serious concerns on the activities of Croatian police at the border with BiH.